Frequently asked questions

 Do readers need an OpenDocs account?

-No. Public documents can be read by anyone with the link, no sign-up, no login, no friction.
+No. Public documents can be read by anyone with the link, no signup or login.
 Workspace-visible documents require the reader to be a member of your workspace.

 Can I pull a document back to edit it locally?